Exploring Tech Tools and Innovation

 We keep our eyes on emerging educational technologies to find the best tools to meet our instructional needs.
 Part of identifying what could work the best for our unique situations involves testing the technologies in small pilots within our classes, gathering feedback and data, and making informed decisions about adoption based on what we find.

 We would love to hear about educational technologies that interest you.
-If you are using a tool in your course that you think could be useful for others or are seeking technologies to solve a teaching and learning challenge, please talk to us.
-We run tech pilots throughout the year and we are happy to work with you on your tech innovations.
+If you are using a tool in your course that could be useful for others, please consider requesting a pilot.
+We run tech pilots throughout the year, and we are happy to work with you to try out and evaluate new digital tools.
+To learn more about how to get involved in a pilot or to suggest a technology for evaluation, please complete the Pilot Request Form.
 You can see a list of our current pilots below.
-To learn more about how to get involved in a pilot or to suggest a technology for evaluation, please visit our Pilot Interest & Request Form.

 Pressbooks is software that facilitates the creation of open educational resources.
 Users are able to create textbooks and course materials, remix the creations of other users, and add interactive elements like videos and quizzes.
 This pilot is a collaborative effort between Digital Learning and the University Libraries.